-If you would like information about applying for a place at secondary school, please come to our information meeting.
+If you would like information about applying for a place at secondary-phase school, please come to our information meeting.
 Speeches begin at 7pm and admission officers will be available afterwards to answer any questions you may have about the admissions process.

-We look forward to seeing you at 7pm on 12 September 2017 at the Broadway Theatre in Barking.
+We look forward to seeing you at 7pm on 11 September 2018 at the Broadway Theatre in Barking.
+The closing date for all applications is 31 October 2018

-Need help to
+Need help to apply online?

-Help sessions are available at Dagenham Library on Tuesdays.
-Sessions start at 9am and end at 4.30pm, from 12 September until 31 October 2017.
+Help sessions are available at Dagenham Library on Tuesdays and Barking Learning Centreon Thursdays from 11 September until 30 October 2018.
+Each session starts at 9am and ends at 4.30pm.

-If you try to apply online and you cannot see your exact address in the list provided, or the schools you want to apply for are not listed, you must contact the School Admissions Team by 5pm on 31 October 2017, otherwise your application will be late.
+If you try to apply online and you cannot see your exact address in the list presented, or theschools you want to apply for are not listed, you must contact the School Admissions Team by 5pm on 31 October 2018.